 Today’s fiction writing exercise is an excerpt from my book, Story Drills: Fiction Writing Exercises, which imparts lessons and techniques on the craft of storytelling and provides practical exercises for study and practice.
-This exercise focuses on setting and more specifically, making sure readers know where every scene in a story takes place.
+This exercise focuses on story’s setting and more specifically, making sure readers know when every scene in a story takes place.
 Enjoy!

 Setting in Time

 An aspect of setting that is often overlooked is time—when a story takes place.
 This is an element of setting that historical authors pay close attention to, often conducting deep research to get every detail right—the clothes, the methods of transportation, and the society and culture as it existed at a particular moment in history.

 But even authors of contemporary fiction must remain cognizant of a story’s timeline.
 When do the story events occur?
 What year?
 What season?
 What time of day?

 In addition to establishing when a story takes place, we need to make sure readers always know where they are in a story’s timeline.
 If there’s a scene jump, did an hour pass?
 A day?
 A month?
 How do readers know?

 Amateur authors often mark time by repeatedly stating when each scene takes place.
 It’s Monday or Wednesday, ten a.m. or six p.m.
 These repeated mentions of time can make readers feel like they should be keeping track of the timeline on a calendar.
 Establishing the time is best done subtly, unless the story requires concrete statements of time, as might be the case in a detective story or spy thriller.